How to Get Facebook Real Estate Listings: A Realtor’s Complete Guide for Building a Powerful Facebook Strategy that WORKS

 - Photos: Have an attractive cover and profile photo that represents you/brand.

-- CTA: Edit CTA button on your page to best suit your business (learn more, send a message, etc.)
+- CTA: Edit the CTA button on your page to best suit your business (learn more, send a message, etc.)

 - Custom tabs: Add more content to page without cluttering feed, such as a reviews section.